fxyzbtc/fxyz.github.io/README.md

 This is a simple static site with markdown files only.
 The render depends on github's own markdown to html.

+The markdown syntax follows Github markdown format and supports metadata as well.

 It is rendered everytime when pushing by Github Action.
 See [blank.yaml](.github/workflows/blank.yaml) for detail.